De Stilte van het Naderen: Plot

-When Jules Brasschaert, convicted and jailed for a crime he has committed several years ago, is pardoned he is a changed man.
+When Jules Brasschaert, convicted and jailed for a crime he has committed several years ago, is pardoned, he becomes a changed man.
 He found his peace with the help of his belief in God.

-After a chance meeting with this man, Susan burns her bridges to be with him.
+After a circumstantial meeting with this man, Susan burns her bridges to be with him.

 As it turns out she is to redeem herself of a childhood trauma.

 While this is going on, Susan's fiancée is losing grips on his steady and well planned life and shows his true face.